On the renormalization-group analysis of the SM: loops, uncertainties, and vacuum stability: SM Lagrangian and ``running'' parameters

 \subsection{Higher orders and constraints on beta functions}

 To characterize the PT orders used in solving \eqref{eq:RG_gen}, it is convenient to specify a triple of numbers $L_g,L_y,L_\lambda$ (or $L_g L_y L_\lambda$) corresponding to the $L_g$-loop beta function for the gauge constants $g,g',g_s$, the $L_y$-loop beta function for the Yukawa constants $y_t, y_b$, and the $L_\lambda$-loop beta function for the Higgs field self-interaction constant $\lambda$.
-Also\footnote{Especially relevant when considering the effects of loops on specific variables in RG equations}, in this paper we will use the notation $|L_{a_1},L_{a_2},L_{a_3}|L_{a_t},L_{a_b}|L_{a_\lambda}|$, which specifies the loop order of each of the considered couplings.

 An independent loop counting for gauge, Yukawa and Higgs coupling constants is of interest in connection with questions concerning the general properties of the renormalization group flow in four-dimensional theories (see, for example, Refs.~\cite{Osborn:1991gm,Jack:1990eb,Jack:2013sha}).
 In particular, it is assumed that there exists a so-called $\tilde A$-function that depends on the dimensionless running parameters $a^i$ and varies monotonically along the RG flow ($a$-theorem \cite{Cardy:1988cwa}).
 It can be shown that this function satisfies the Osborn equation \cite{Osborn:1991gm}